btnguyenPersonal/edit/README.md

         - show search result 5/60
         - show if search is wrong
 ## in progress
+    - grepping project (need to keep the previous text searched)
 ## done
+    - terminal instance inside editor
+    - ability to change file in editor // want to put some work to make this part really nice, might come after opening as workspace
+    - change to using built in GUI stuff? might not bother with this one and do it myself
+    - actual copy paste newLine or not detection
     - ( ) -> get out of current indent level brace / paren and start at ^
     - q macros
     - fix bug w/ eof using Vd